AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/overview.md

 Customer AI is built to:

+- Provides high accuracy customer propensity models for stronger segmentation and targeting
+- Help with understanding the influential factors and likelihood behind certain customer behaviors.
+Customizable options for your company’s unique use cases and data
 - Enhance Real-time Customer Profile with customer propensity scores such as churn and conversion.
 - Enhance customer profiles with influential factors for propensity scores.
 - Create segments of customers based on influential factors and propensity scores.

 Customer is not built to:

--   Predict the purchasing price of products.
--   Predict which previously purchased products will be in a customer's next order.
--   Generate product recommendations at-scale.
+- Customer AI should not be used to predict dynamic pricing, or the price point at which the customer is going to make a purchase.
+- Customer AI cannot determine whether giving an offer will make the customer more likely to purchase an item.
+While you might decide to send discount offers based on propensity scores, it’s not necessarily the best way to convert those customers.
+- Customer AI is not a product recommendations tool.
+If you have 1000’s of SKU’s, do not use Customer AI as a proxy for a real product recommendations solution like Adobe Target.
--   Dictate the stage of the buying journey the customer is in
+- Customer AI can’t predict which stage of the buying Journey the customer is in, for example, if they are in “awareness”, “consideration”, “purchase”, or “retention” stages.
--   Predict a customer's next check-out total.
+- Don’t use Customer AI to determine customers who are likely buy a product launching in future.
+This requires certain success events to be present in the past for Customer AI to successfully train the machine learning algorithm on your data.

 ## How does it work?